Tyler Hetu: Could Ohtani turn into a big deal for Red Sox?

 The talk of Major League Baseball is the fate of the Los Angeles Angels’ Shohei Ohtani, the generational two-way player who has taken baseball and made it his playground since his arrival in 2018.
 His $30 million dollar, one-year contract is a bargain of a contract for a player of his magnitude — and as someone who is paired with another generational talent in Mike Trout, the Angels have all the tools to be a front-runner in the American League West Division.

 The thing is, they’re not.
-The Angels were 51-49 as of Monday, eight games out of the division-leading Texas Rangers and are on the outside looking in for a wild-card spot.
+The Angels were 52-49 as of Tuesday, six-and-a-half games out of the division-leading Texas Rangers and are on the outside looking in for a wild-card spot.
 The Angels could go either way with their moves at the deadline, much like the Red Sox, and signs may be pointing to Los Angeles selling assets to build for the future.

 So what does that mean for Ohtani?